berbix/berbix-python/README.md

 Supported options:

- * `email` - Previously verified email address for a user.
+- `email` - Previously verified email address for a user.
- * `phone` - Previously verified phone number for a user.
+- `phone` - Previously verified phone number for a user.
- * `customer_uid` - An ID or identifier for the user in your system.
+- `customer_uid` - An ID or identifier for the user in your system.
- * `template_key` - The template key for this transaction.
+- `template_key` - The template key for this transaction.
+- `hosted_options` - Optional configuration object for creating hosted transactions.
+  - `completion_email` - Email address to which completion alerts will be sent for this transaction.

 ##### `fetch_transaction(tokens: Tokens): object`